Tonywuhk/realai.org/course/tensorflow/jupyter-gce.md

 ![](http://realai.org/course/tensorflow/jupyter-gce-4.png)

 The first line [imports](https://docs.python.org/3.5/reference/import.html) TensorFlow as a Python [module](https://docs.python.org/3.5/tutorial/modules.html).
 The second line creates a constant tensor, which forms a simple computation graph with just one node.
-TensorFlow programs usually involve two phases: the construction phase of building a computation graph, and the execution phase of running that graph in a session.
-The latter phase starts with the third line that initiates a session.
+The third line initiates a session.
 In the final line, the session runs the constant to obtain its value.

 ## (Optional) Installing Matplotlib